 Captain Marvel is a wildly overpowered superhero, and that’s just fine with me.

-In the persona of Captain Marvel, Carol Danvers is what’s known in the alleys of the internet as “way OP.”
+In the persona of Captain Marvel, Carol Danvers is what’s known in the parlance of the internet as “way OP.”

 Captain Marvel is powerful far beyond what we have seen in the Marvel Cinematic Universe.
 She is such an indomitable force that she inspires the entire Avengers Initiative.
 She is regarded as a “weapon” by no less a power than Ronan the Accuser.
 She is such a scale-tilting presence that (within Marvel’s conceit) Fury considers Carol to be too strong to recruit against any of the “lesser” catastrophes faced by the Avengers thus far.